 Cross-docking is a logistics strategy where products from inbound vehicles are immediately transferred to outbound transport with little or no warehousing.
 In other words, goods “cross the docks” at a specialized facility instead of entering long-term storage.
 By minimizing handling and storage time, cross-docking accelerates delivery and reduces supply chain costs.
 For example, a cross […]

-Box trucks (also called cube or straight trucks) have a rectangular cargo box mounted behind the driver’s cab.
+Box trucks (also called cube or straight trucks) have a rectangular cargo box mounted directly on the truck chassis behind the cab.
 They are the workhorses of logistics, used for local deliveries, moving household goods, and regional freight transport.
-These trucks come in many sizes: their cargo volume and payload capacity vary widely by model.
-Below we break down […]
+Box truck sizes vary greatly: typical lengths range from about 10 feet up to 26 feet […]

 Dock-to-dock delivery means shipping goods straight from one loading dock to another with no intermediate stops.
 In other words, a shipment is picked up at the origin dock and delivered directly to the destination dock, bypassing extra handling or storage.
 This direct approach cuts out delays and extra labor – making deliveries faster, cheaper, and […]